The Cat Came Back (1988 film): Reception and legacy

-The film garnered over 15 awards, including a Genie Award for Best Animated Short, as well as an Academy Award nomination, but lost to the Pixar short Tin Toy.
-It was also chosen for inclusion in animation historian Jerry Beck's 50 Greatest Cartoons, placing at #32.
+The film received over 15 awards, including a Genie Award for Best Animated Short, as well as an Academy Award nomination, but lost to the Pixar CGI-animated short Tin Toy.
+It was also chosen for inclusion in animation historian Jerry Beck's 50 Greatest Cartoons, placing at #32 making it the youngest cartoon on the list.
 It was also included in the Animation Show of Shows.

-Mr. Johnson and the cat were later used in two adverts for Hula Hoops, with one of the ads having to been found surfacing on YouTube.
+Mr. Johnson and the cat were later used in two adverts for Hula Hoops, with one of the ads having surfaced on YouTube.